nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Date Formats: dd/mm/yy, days (e.g Monday, Friday, Today, Tomorrow), dd Month yy Time Format: 12-hour clock(Eg:10am, 5:30pm, etc).Users can also use natural language commands like today, tmr, 3 days later, next mon.<br>
              It also recognises holidays like christmas and new year. <br>

+* If you want to use keywords such as `at`, `from`, `to` and `by` in the task name in isolation, it should be preceded by a `\\`.
+* If no particular time is mentioned, ForgetMeNot adds a task at the current time.
+* If the user tries to add a task which is clashing with any other task, ForgetMeNot displays a warning message.

 ##### Adding a floating task
 Adds a task without any start time or end time <br>